The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Example: the dual Kummer fourfolds

 Any symplectic $\ZZ/3$-quotient singularity must be of type $\frac{1}{3}(1,1,2,2)$.
 By \cite[Prop 6]{prill67}, the $\ZZ/3$-action is locally biholomorphic to a symplectic linear action on $\CC^4$ around $0$.
 Its eigenvalues are either $1$, $\zeta$ and $\zeta^2$ where $\zeta$ is the third primitive root of unity.
 In this case, $1$ cannot arise because the fixed locus of the action should be the origin.
 Hence there are five possibilities of the linear action up to conjugate, and one easily checks $\operatorname{diag}(\zeta, \zeta, \zeta^2, \zeta^2)$ is the only symplectic linear map among them (for some symplectic form).

-For the second item, notice that the $9$ K3 surfaces appearing in $\check X$ is a shadow of $81$ K3 surfaces in $X$ mentioned above.
-For the remaining statements, we deform the Lagrangian fibration (\Cref{lem:Kum2 Lagrangian fibrations are deformation equivalent}) and assume we are in the construction \eqref{diag:Kum2}.
-In this case, the $81$ K3 surfaces are explicitly described in \cite[Thm 4.4]{has-tsc13}.
-One can easily check the image of each K3 surface under $\pi$ can be considered as a sublinear system in $\PP^2$, so it is a line.
+For the second item, notice first that the $81$ K3 surfaces in $X$ are identified into $9$ K3 surfaces in $\check X$.
+Let us deform the Lagrangian fibration and assume we are in the construction \eqref{diag:Kum2} (\Cref{lem:Kum2 Lagrangian fibrations are deformation equivalent}).
+The $81$ K3 surfaces are explicitly described in this case by \cite[Thm 4.4]{has-tsc13}.
+One explicitly computes each of $81$ K3 surface passes through four points in $\bigcup_{f \in G \setminus \{ \id \}} X^f$, and the four points are not identified by the quotient map $p$.
+Hence each of nine K3 surfaces in $\check X$ passes through four singluar points of $\check X$.
+(Note: the nine K3 surfaces in $\check X$ do intersect each others, but the intersections are smooth points in $\check X$.)
+One finally checks the image of each K3 surface under $\pi$ can be considered as a sublinear system in $\PP^2$, so it is a line.